 We tend to divide things into 2 distinct groups and imagine a gap between them, e.g. good vs bad, rich vs poor.
 This is one of most damaging instincts as it creates an imagined chasm that leads to all sorts of mis-perceptions.

 In a nutshell, the majority of people today (5 out of 7 billion) live on Levels 2-3 and have some degree of choice and buying power.
 While people living in extreme poverty (Level 1) still suffer from high child mortality rates, malnutrition and terrible living conditions, they are now the minority, not majority of the world population.
-In our complete Factfulness summary we elaborate more on each of the 4 levels and how countries move up the levels over generations.
+In the complete version of our Factfulness summary, we elaborate more on each of the 4 levels and how countries move up the levels over generations.

 When we split the world into 2 distinct groups with a big gap in between, it suggests conflict between the groups.
 In reality, things usually fall on a spectrum—there’re no distinct lines between groups, and most groups share a lot in common.
 Specifically, there are 3 types of “gap stories” that trigger our gap instinct: